The rustdoc test suite

 Usage: //@ files PATH ENTRIES

-Checks that the directory PATH contains exactly ENTRIES.
-ENTRIES is a python list of strings inside a quoted string, as if it were to be parsed by eval. (note that the list is actually parsed by shlex.split, so it cannot contain arbitrary python expressions).
+Checks that the directory given by PATH contains exactly ENTRIES.
+ENTRIES is a Python-like list of strings inside a quoted string.

 Example: //@ files "foo/bar" '["index.html", "sidebar-items.js"]'